Corn snakes need to bathe and soak in water to keep them healthy. There’s much more to giving corns access to water than just staying clean.

 How to Bathe a Corn Snake

-How to Bathe a Snake
+How to Soak a Corn Snake

-When necessary, it should also be for bathing.
-Preferably, keep or put a bathing bowl in a separate enclosure.
-This allows you a chance to sterilize and dry their living space.
+Every vivarium should have a bowl of water.
+This bowl isn’t just for drinking, but also soaking.
+Preferably, put a bathing bowl in a separate enclosure.
+This allows you a chance to sterilize and dry the living space.

 That’s normal.
 You don’t have to wash them with soap or shampoo.
 Trust in your corn snake to know what they need to do.